The social deduction game genre has been around for a while, but is only now gaining widespread recognition with games like Among Us.

-Probably the most fun game of the lot that we found, this one is played from a first-person perspective.
+Probably the most fun title in our games likes Among us roster, this one is played from a first-person perspective.
 A bunch of pioneering spacemen are left scrambling as the outpost they are on goes critical, with systems failing and The Company’s materials at risk.
 They must attempt to escape the deteriorating vessel all the while avoiding being killed by a shape-shifting alien who looks just like one of the crew.

 Like Project Winter and Among Us, players can complete miscellaneous objectives such as clearing debris, sealing research samples and sending payloads back to where The Company can safely collect them.

 The game puts you in a setting that makes it difficult to trust the crew member you’re with.
 As the game’s creator and founder of Sandswept Studios, Geoff ‘Zag’ Keene says when a fellow player insists that he isn’t the monster, “That’s what all the shape-shifting space aliens say.”
 Trust no one but yourself.

 We love the first-person perspective, but having to complete mini objectives such as clearing debris adds a touch of realism to the survival horror setting.
 And, a shape-shifting alien doesn’t hurt.